goldfirere/singletons/README.md

 * scoped type variables
 * overlapping patterns (GHC 7.8.2+ only)

-The following construct is coming Real Soon Now:

-* arithmetic sequences

 The following constructs are not supported, because GHC cannot support them:

 * list comprehensions
 * do
+* arithmetic sequences

 Why are these out of reach?
-Because they depend on monads, which mention a higher-kinded type variable.
+First two depend on monads, which mention a higher-kinded type variable.
 GHC does not support higher-sorted kind variables, which would be necessary to promote/singletonize monads.
 There are other tricks possible, too, but none are likely to work.
 See the bug report [here](https://github.com/goldfirere/singletons/issues/37) for more info.
+Arithmetic sequences are defined using `Enum` typeclass, which uses infinite lists.

 As described briefly in the paper, the singletons generation mechanism does not currently work for higher-order datatypes (though higher-order functions are